-- a) The Authority; - b) The Authority's committees, sub-committees, joint committees, joint subcommittees, or area committees; - c) Any of the Authority's advisory groups and boards, working parties and panels - 1.6.
+- a) The Authority;

+- b) The Authority's committees, sub-committees, joint committees, joint sub-committees, or area committees;

+- c) Any of the Authority's advisory groups and boards, working parties and panels

+- 1.6.
 In this Code "relevant authority" has the meaning given to it by section 27(6) of the Localism Act 2011.

-2. General obligations
+- 2. General obligations

 - 2.1.
 You must treat others with respect.

 - 2.2.
 You must not:

-- (a) do anything which may cause the Authority to breach UK equalities legislation;
+- (a) Do anything which may cause the Authority to breach UK equalities legislation;

-- (b) bully any person;
+- (b) Bully any person;

-- (c) intimidate or attempt to intimidate any person who is or is likely to be: - (i) a complainant; - (ii) a witness; or - (iii) involved in the administration of any investigation or proceedings, in relation to an allegation that a Member (including yourself) has failed to comply with his or her authority's code of conduct. - (d) do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Authority. - (e) conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute.

-3. You must not:

-- 3.1. disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (a) you have the consent of a person authorised to give it; - (b) you are required by law to do so; - (c) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (d) the disclosure is: - (i) reasonable and in the public interest; and - (ii) made in good faith and in compliance with the reasonable requirements of the authority; or - 3.2. prevent another person from gaining access to information to which that person is entitled by law.

-4. You must not:

-4.1. use or attempt to use your position as a member improperly to confer on, or secure for yourself or any other person, an advantage or disadvantage.

-5. You must:

-5.1. when using or authorising the use by others of the resources of your Authority:
+- (c) Intimidate or attempt to intimidate any person who is or is likely to be: - (i) A complainant; - (ii) A witness; or - (iii) Involved in the administration of any investigation or proceedings, in relation to an allegation that a Member (including yourself) has failed to comply with their authority's code of conduct. - (d) Do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Authority. - (e) Conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute. - 3.
+You must not: - 3.1.
+Disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (a) You have the consent of a person authorised to give it; - (b) You are required by law to do so; - (c) The disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (d) The disclosure is: - (i) Reasonable and in the public interest; and - (ii) Made in good faith and in compliance with the reasonable requirements of the authority; or - 3.2.
+Prevent another person from gaining access to information to which that person is entitled by law. - 4.
+You must not: - 4.1. use or attempt to use your position as a member improperly to confer on, or secure for yourself or any other person, an advantage or disadvantage. - 5.
+You must: - 5.1.
+When using or authorising the use by others of the resources of your Authority:

-- (a) act in accordance with your Authority's reasonable requirements; - (b) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) have regard to any Local Authority Code of Publicity made under the Local Government Act 1986.
+- (a) Act in accordance with your Authority's reasonable requirements; - (b) Ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) Have regard to any Local Authority Code of Publicity made under the Local Government Act 1986.